chef/chef-web-docs/README.md

 ## Archive of pre-2016 commit history

-Commit history of this repo prior to February 12, 2016 has been archived to the [chef-web-docs-2016 repo](https://github.com/chef-boneyard/chef-web-docs-2016) to save space.
+The commit history of this repo before February 12, 2016 has been archived to the [chef-web-docs-2016 repo](https://github.com/chef-boneyard/chef-web-docs-2016) to save space.
 No changes to the archive repo will be merged; it's just for historical purposes.